mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Thus a player–character noble will not be able to command armies or Imperial ministries, nor bring to bear the resources of a noble house.
-However, he/she has a ‘name’ and with a bit of clever talking might be able to use that to advantage.
+However, he/she has a 'name' and with a bit of clever talking might be able to use that to advantage.

 ###### THE IMPERIAL ARMED FORCES